 *SAMOA (formerly known as Western Samoa) – Samoa has a modern three-chair clinic in Pesega on the LDS campus.
 Full-time missionaries are called as Directors of the clinic for 12 to 23 months.
 If interested in going as volunteers or missionaries keep your dental license current.
 We continue to need volunteers to work in the Pesega clinic as there are always more patients needing help than can be treated by one dentist.
 There are also two portable units that can be used in remote locations.
 Housing can be arranged for a reasonable fee when dates are set.
 Spouses and children are welcome.

-Volunteers in Samoa need to plan on a minimum stay of 30-days.
+Volunteers in Samoa need to plan on a minimum stay of two weeks.

 *KIRIBATI (previously known as the Gilbert Islands) — There is a one-chair clinic at the Moroni (LDS) High school.
 Housing can be arranged on campus, if available.
 You will be working primarily with students from Moroni High School, Missionaries, and Prospective missionaries.
 You’ll have the spiritual treat of a lifetime.
 Wives and children are welcome.
 (Two or more weeks are required.)

 *FOR MORE INFORMATION OR FOR HELP IN SCHEDULING YOUR TRIP, ARRANGING HOUSING , AIRPORT TRANSPORTATION, OR ARRANGING VISAS IN ANY OF THESE THREE COUNTRIES,

 phone: (home) 435-896-4347 or (cell) 435-896-7688Bottom of Form